dlccyes/CollegeNotes/NTUNotes/Freshman/Probability.md

 ### Pascal

 Geometric 的 general 版本

-X, the number of trials until the k^th^ positive occurs
+X = the number of trials until the kth positive occurs

 In the n trials, there are k positives, and in the first (n - 1) trials, there are (k - 1) positives

 ![](https://i.imgur.com/RXW1eSU.png)

 ### Poisson